watermint/toolbox/docs/commands/config-license-install.md

 Install a license key

+Install and activate a license key for the watermint toolbox.
+License keys may be required for certain features, premium functionality, or commercial usage.
+This command stores the license key securely and validates its authenticity.

 # Installation

 Please download the pre-compiled binary from [Latest Release](https://github.com/watermint/toolbox/releases/latest).
 If you are using Windows, please download the zip file like `tbx-xx.x.xxx-win.zip`.
 Then, extract the archive and place `tbx.exe` on the Desktop folder.